Generic Name: midazolam hydrochloride

 Other adverse events that have been reported in the literature with the oral administration of midazolam (not necessarily Midazolam Syrup), are listed below.
 The incidence rate for these events was generally <1%.

-The handling of midazolam hydrochloride syrup should be managed to minimize the risk of diversion, including restriction of access and accounting procedures as appropriate to the clinical setting and as required by law.
+The handling of midazolam HCl syrup should be managed to minimize the risk of diversion, including restriction of access and accounting procedures as appropriate to the clinical setting and as required by law.

-The manifestations of midazolam overdosage reported are similar to those observed with other benzodiazepines, including sedation, somnolence, confusion, impaired coordination, diminished reflexes, coma, and deleterious effects on vital signs.
-No evidence of specific organ toxicity from midazolam hydrochloride syrup overdosage has been reported.
+- The manifestations of midazolam overdosage reported are similar to those observed with other benzodiazepines, including sedation, somnolence, confusion, impaired coordination, diminished reflexes, coma, and deleterious effects on vital signs.
+No evidence of specific organ toxicity from midazolam overdosage has been reported.

 Treatment of midazolam overdosage is the same as that followed for overdosage with other benzodiazepines.
 Respiration, pulse rate and blood pressure should be monitored and general supportive measures should be employed.
 Attention should be given to the maintenance of a patent airway and support of ventilation, including administration of oxygen.
 Should hypotension develop, treatment may include intravenous fluid therapy, repositioning, judicious use of vasopressors appropriate to the clinical situation, if indicated, and other appropriate countermeasures.
 There is no information as to whether peritoneal dialysis, forced diuresis or hemodialysis are of any value in the treatment of midazolam overdosage.

-Midazolam hydrochloride syrup must be given only to patients if they will be monitored by direct visual observation by a health care professional.
-Midazolam hydrochloride syrup should only be administered by persons specifically trained in the use of anesthetic drugs and the management of respiratory effects of anesthetic drugs, including respiratory and cardiac resuscitation of patients in the age group being treated.
+Midazolam HCl syrup must be given only to patients if they will be monitored by direct visual observation by a health care professional.
+Midazolam HCl syrup should only be administered by persons specifically trained in the use of anesthetic drugs and the management of respiratory effects of anesthetic drugs, including respiratory and cardiac resuscitation of patients in the age group being treated.

 Patient response to sedative agents, and resultant respiratory status, is variable.
 Regardless of the intended level of sedation or route of administration, sedation is a continuum; a patient may move easily from light to deep sedation, with potential loss of protective reflexes, particularly when coadministered with anesthetic agents, other CNS depressants, and concomitant medications which may potentially cause a more intense and prolonged sedation (see PRECAUTIONS: Drug Interactions).
 This is especially true in pediatric patients.
 The health care practitioner who uses this medication in pediatric patients should be aware of and follow accepted professional guidelines for pediatric sedation appropriate to their situation.